Before we get started, let’s first review what Google My Business is.

 These knowledge panels also appear on Google Maps when someone is searching on the area or somewhere close to your business location.

 Google My Business: tips to properly use your listing

 Google My Business is very easy to use but if you master it, you can get the most from it and be able to optimize the visibility of your business.

 Build your page

-If you don’t have a Google My Business page, start one now to build a stronger brand image.
+If you don’t have a Google Business Profile page, start one now to build a stronger brand image.
 Once you have created a page, fill out all the information that Google allows you to.
 The more information, the better for users.

 You must add: